Skip to main content

 • Maintain good general health (eat a balanced diet, get enough sleep, exercise in moderation).

-If your child is exhibiting any level of sickness or symptoms (other than from allergies), please keep him/her at home.
-Recent COVID-19 measures have demonstrated the value of social responsibility in taking care of others’ health and your own.
+• Illness: If your child is exhibiting any level of sickness or symptoms (other than from allergies), please keep him/her at home, to provide care to your child and others in our community.

 Behaviour Expectations

-While we don’t anticipate regular problems, it is good to be clear about expectations.
-These expectations are just a beginning.
-We want to be proactive in developing the kind of learning environment that grows relationships, encourages learning, and honours God.
-Please review this list with your children before the first class.
-The expectations are, naturally, quite obvious and straightforward, but still worth discussing.
+While we don’t anticipate regular problems, it is good to be clear about expectations and proactively develop a learning environment that grows relationships, encourages learning, and honours God.
+While these are quite obvious and straightforward, please discuss these with your children before class.

 Listening and Focusing: